Gloria White-Hammond

 Reverend Gloria E. White-Hammond, born Gloria Elaine White (born 1951), is a pastor, community organizer, and activist from Boston, Massachusetts.
 She is a co-pastor of Bethel African Methodist Episcopal Church (AME) in Boston, and is the co-founder and Executive Director of My Sister's Keeper.
 She has been involved in community service projects for the city of Boston and the global black community.
-She has traveled to Africa as a medical missionary under My Sister's Keeper, a women-led human rights initiative that focuses focuses on rectifying effects of the Sudanese civil war (2023–present) on women and girls in particular.
+She has traveled to Africa as a medical missionary under My Sister's Keeper, a women-led human rights initiative that focuses on rectifying effects of the Sudanese civil war (2023–present) on women and girls in particular.

 Early life

 Born in August 1951 in Texas, White-Hammond moved frequently during her early years due to her father's military status.
 She lived in Texas until she was a toddler, then moved to Tennessee, New Hampshire, Guam, and Indiana.
 She spent most of her adolescent years in New Hampshire and graduated high school in Indiana.
 White-Hammond knew she wanted to be a doctor at a young age.
 She was inspired to pursue a career in medicine by a book she checked out of the library titled How to Be a Doctor.

 She moved to Boston for undergraduate study, where she attended Boston University (BU) receiving her Bachelor's degree in Biology in 1972, her Master of Divinity from Harvard Divinity School, and her Doctorate from Tufts University School of Medicine in 1976.
 She's lived in Boston ever since.

 White-Hammond refers to her time at BU as a critical period because of the turbulence taking place on college campuses with protests surrounding the Vietnam War and race relations in the U.S. However, she enjoyed these demonstrations, stating they "...informed who I am today."
 She met her husband while in college and they married in 1973 while they were in medical school.